SMoG-Chalmers/BirdMonitoringGothenburg/README.md

 # BirdMonitoringGothenburg
-A repository containing a bird species occurrence dataset (along with related code and documentation) collected through passive acoustic monitoring in Gothenburg, Sweden, during Spring 2024
+This repository is intended to host a machine learning-generated and expert-validated bird species occurrence dataset, collected through passive acoustic monitoring in Gothenburg, Sweden, during Spring 2024.
+It will also include related code and documentation.
+The dataset is currently under peer review and will be made publicly available here once the review process is completed.